 Do your current communications counteract uninstalls effectively?
 Find your answer using the formula:

-These are the essential metrics you should track to measure the effectiveness of your push notifications.
+These are the essential performance metrics you should track to measure the effectiveness of your push notifications.
 If you have any questions about these rates, industry averages, and the ways you can boost your metrics, don’t hesitate to contact us.
 We’ll be more than happy to help.